 yourself to leave somebody is the roughest part of all this, because

-harm yourself, than risk being thought of as an insensitive or abandoning
+harm yourself, than risk being thought of as an "insensitive

-childhood, which is discussed further down in this
+discussed a bit further down in this literature.

 takes a lot of courage/fortitude to actually leave a Borderline,